General American English

 General American English, known in linguistics simply as General American (abbreviated GA or GenAm), is the umbrella accent of American English used by a majority of Americans, encompassing a continuum rather than a single unified accent.
 It is often perceived by Americans themselves as lacking any distinctly regional, ethnic, or socioeconomic characteristics, though Americans with high education, or from the (North) Midland, Western New England, and Western regions of the country are the most likely to be perceived as using General American speech.

 The precise definition and usefulness of the term continue to be debated, and the scholars who use it today admittedly do so as a convenient basis for comparison rather than for exactness.
-Some scholars prefer other names, such as Standard American English, though this can be a wider term encompassing more than just accent.
+Some scholars prefer other names, such as Standard American English, though this can be a wider term encompassing more than just accent, whereas General American does not incorporate other linguistic features like grammar structures, spelling conventions, vocabulary, etc.

 Standard Canadian English accents may be considered to fall under General American, especially in opposition to the United Kingdom's Received Pronunciation.
-Noted phonetician John C. Wells, for instance, claimed in 1982 that typical Canadian English accents align with General American in nearly every situation where British and American accents differ.
+The phonetician John C. Wells, for instance, said in 1982 that typical Canadian English accents align with General American in nearly every situation where British and American accents differ.